Patrxgt/InstallDebloater/templates/FAR_CRY_3/README.md

 ## Usage

-First, open FAR_CRY_3.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Batman Arkham Asylum GOTY).
+First, open FAR_CRY_3.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Far Cry 3).

 For both commandline and batch methods, use the following syntax: